thibseisel/tomee-webapp-archetype/README.md

 - The __src/test/java__ folder replicates the src/main/java package structure and contains all unit tests
 - The __angular__ folder contains an Angular project generated with [@angular/cli](https://cli.angular.io)

-In this project, there's an additional __docker__ folder containing script you used to setup your development environment.
+In this project, there's an additional __docker__ folder containing scripts you used to setup your development environment.

 # Sample code
 The generated project features an example of a working RESTful application allowing to store and retrieve books.